daswer123/rvc-python/README.md

 I recommend that you install the **GPU version** to improve processing speed ( up to 3 times faster )

+Read the end of the README to learn how to install.

 ### Windows
 ```bash
 python -m venv venv